 lives: from the inside-out.
 He wants to convince us of His love, grace and

-mercy, so we will display our confidence in Him through our actions and words.
+mercy, so we will display His grace in our actions and words.
+Instead of being

 KJV